nitesh-sacumen/SymantecWeb/vip-auth-tree/README.md

 4) Change to the root directory of the Maven project of the vip Tree Node Run the mvn package command.

-5) The project will generate a .jar file containing our custom nodes I.e .Entersekt OpenAM Tree Nodes, In the form of vip-auth-tree-1.0.jar.
+5) The project will generate a .jar file containing our custom nodes I.e .
+VIP OpenAM Tree Nodes, In the form of vip-auth-tree-1.0.jar.

 6) Copy the vip-auth-tree-1.0.jar file to the WEB-INF/lib/ folder where AM is deployed